assistiveos/alpha/README.md

 ## Preparing a bootable USB device

+- Go to releases on Github and download the latest stable release.
+Alpha and Beta releases are for development and testing purposes only and it is disadvised to use them for any purpose other than code review
-- If you are using a Microsoft OS, follow the details available at https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows
+- If you are using a Microsoft OS, follow the details available at https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows.
-- If you are using a Posix OS, follow the details available at https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu
+- If you are using a Posix OS, follow the details available at https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu.
-- If you are using a Mac OS, follow the details available at https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos
+- If you are using a Mac OS, follow the details available at https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos.

 ## Booting and launching the installation